BlackBecca/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and other users to the file hello
+sets permissions to file hello; owner no permisson, group no permission, other users all permissions